trandinhvu13/Untitled-Animal-Game/README.md

-# Escape Laboratory VR
+# Untitled Animal Game

 ## Introduction
-Another game that I made for a college assignment.<br/>
+Another game that I made for a college assignment.
+All the graphic was made by myself with soundFX found on the internet.
+I have a chance to know more about working with mobile, despite the fact there are still many bugs and flaws in the game.
+In the end, it's a great experience and I have learned a lot from it.

 ## About the game
-You are stuck in a Pac-man-like maze lab and your mission is to find all the keys to get out of there.<br/>
+You are working in a cafe shop and your objective is to prepare the correct drinks for the animal customers.
-You will have a gun and a radar tablet indicating the position of the keys.<br/>
-There will be enemies wandering around the maze, use your gun to shoot them.<br/>
+A drink is consisted of 3 ingredients based on colors so you have to be fast to look and drag the right ingredient to the cup.

+## Download:
+You can download and try it [here](https://github.com/trandinhvu13/Untitled-Animal-Game/releases) (it's quite bad though)

 ## Preview picture
 <p align="center">